Spring 2026 - deliveries finishedContact us to pre-order for spring 2027.

 History

-Williams' Pride was developed by the well-respected "co-op" breeding program of Purdue, Rutgers, and Illinois (PRI) universities in the 1970s, and originally known as Co-op 23.
-Its ancestry is similar to that of many of the PRI varieties, including Rome Beauty and Malus floribunda, but its early-season character probably comes from Mollie's Delicious and Julyred.
+Williams' Pride was developed by the well-respected "Co-op" breeding program of Purdue, Rutgers, and Illinois (PRI) universities in the 1970s, and originally known as Co-op 23.
+Its ancestry is similar to that of many of the PRI varieties, utilising Rome Beauty and Malus floribunda, but its early-season character probably comes from Mollie's Delicious and Julyred.

-It is named after Professor Edwin Williams of Purdue University, who led the disease-resistant apple research program at Purdue University.
+It is named after Professor Edwin Williams, who led the disease-resistant apple research program at Purdue University.

 Williams' Pride characteristics